stevenmiller888/matter/Readme.md

 `import Matter from 'stevenmiller888/matter';`

-Or you can download the [files](https://github.com/stevenmiller888/matter/dist).
+Or you can download the [files](https://github.com/stevenmiller888/matter/tree/master/dist) directly.

 ## Usage